Updated: Sep 21

 Goložec is a gastronomic Bon vivant that enjoys all the edible tastes of the world.
 At least a little Goložec hides in each of us, and so many Goložec people come to Vrsar that they decided to make a gastronomic festival for them - Goložece di Orsera.
 Of course, this was an event that we could not miss, and coming to Vrsar often means heading to one of the oldest restaurants that operate continuously on the Adriatic - restaurant Trošt.

 It is located in a pleasant corner of the Vrsar marina, opposite the island of Sveti Juraj.
 It has been present here since 2001, but the restaurant of the Trošt family was opened back in 1988, and the head chef Željko Brajković has been running the kitchen since 1998.
 Like any culinary institution, Trošt feels a special touch of gastronomic tradition in the pairing of fish and meat traditions of Istria.
-It is not at all strange that the Goložece in Trošt are just a beautiful offshoot of that region, and Klara Trošt, the restaurant manager, introduced us to the whole story.
+It is not at all strange that the Goložece in Trošt are just a beautiful offshoot of that region, and Klara Trošt Lesić, the customer service manager, introduced us to the whole story.
 We sit on the terrace of the restaurant, admire the boats anchored in the beautiful September sun and observe the Vrsar landscape with a glass of Istrian herb brandy ruda.
 This wonderful Istrian aperitif, prepared from the rue plant and the grape brandy, introduces us to the hospitality of the restaurant, which for many years has been declared one of the hundred leading Croatian restaurants according to the Gastronaut classification.

 It is still hot weather on the Adriatic, so we skipped the fish soup, but that’s why we enjoyed the ravioli stuffed with cheese in mushroom sauce.
 It is an unavoidable announcement of the coming autumn, and Istria is known for its mushroom destinations.
 Trošt's generational business is also a large and even personal connection with suppliers of products from the surrounding area.
 It’s nice to hear when one catering family grows along with fishermen, farmers, hunters, olive growers and mushroom pickers.
 Meetings over the years form special connections that are hidden beyond the plates full of freshness, home-made craftsmanship and generosity of Istrian hospitality.